yoonka/unigrid/README.md

  - **show** - similar to defining the cell with a string only - name of the property in the current _item_ in the context.
 Unigrid reads the value of that property and depending on its type renders one of the default cell types (see section **Types** below).
  - **as** - explicitly state the type of the cell.
 The type is mapped to the React component rendering that particular type in the _cellTypes_ property passed to Unigrid.
  - **using** - explicitly state the React component that should be used to render the cell.
+ - **bindToCell** - a string or an array of strings that represent names of functions (props of the given cell) that should be bound to the React component cell when called (e.g. 'onClick').

 There are three types automatically supported by Unigrid:
 - **string** - values of type _string_ will be implemented using **UnigridTextCell** unless overridden in the _cellTypes_ map.